-At 19 I moved to North Devon and discovered land even wilder than that which I knew as a child.
+At 19, I moved to North Devon and discovered land even wilder than I knew as a child.
 I suddenly found myself amongst people who had a vast knowledge of crafts, art and country-ways.

-I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder that was right in front of my eyes.
+I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder right in front of my eyes.

 We feasted on many wild edible plants, including fresh fish caught from the sea only 2 miles away.
 Good fellowship and good eating.

-Over fifteen years ago the call of the wild beckoned me once again.
-I forage and feast every day and receive from the Earth what she chooses to give me, continually learning the art of the forager.
+Over fifteen years ago, the call of the wild beckoned me once again.
+So I forage and feast every day and receive what she chooses to give me from the Earth, continually learning the art of the forager.

-I am a plant-based forager, ethnobotanical researcher and wild food educator.
+I am an ethnobotanical researcher and wild food educator.
 I have published numerous foraging guide books and established my wild food foraging school in 2008.

 My foraging courses were recently voted #1 in the country by BBC Countryfile.

-I am the creator of Eatweeds which is listed in The Times Top 50 websites for food and drink.
+I am the creator of Eatweeds, listed in The Times Top 50 websites for food and drink.

-I have travelled extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures.
+I have travelled extensively to document and record the traditional and local uses of wild food plants in indigenous cultures.
 My work has taken me to Africa, India, SE Asia, Europe and the USA.

-I regularly appear on radio and occasionally pop up on television.
-My work has been recommended in BBC Good Food magazine, Sainsbury’s magazine as well as in The Guardian, The Times, The Independent, The Daily Telegraph etc.
+I often appear on BBC local radio and occasionally pop up on television.
+My work has featured in BBC Good Food magazine, Sainsbury’s magazine, The Guardian, The Times, The Independent, The Daily Telegraph, etc.